Monday – Saturday: 9:00 AM – 5:00 PM

-Fort Concho is closed Thanksgiving, Christmas, & New Years day
+Fort Concho is closed Thanksgiving, Christmas Eve, Christmas Day, and New Years day.

 *All tours are weather permitting and subject to change.
 The fort reserves the right, in its sole discretion, to cancel tours for the day depending upon weather conditions and staff availability.

 Adult: $5.00 Military: $4.00 Senior (60 & above): $4.00 Students (7-17): $3.00 Children (6 & Under): free

 Guided Tours last up to one and a half hours and include stops at each of the site’s tour buildings.

 Adult: $3.00 Military: $2.00 Senior (60 & above): $2.00 Students (7-17): $1.50 Children (6 & Under): free

 While on a self-guided tour, please follow the path outlined by fort staff and only enter buildings marked on the site map.